Could you use an extra $1000 a month?

 - Invest $120,000 in a passive real estate platform like Fundrise (historically has returned ~10% per year)

-- Start a business that you can eventually outsource (like many of the ideas on this list)
+- Start a business to earn extra money that you can eventually outsource (like many of the ideas on this list)

 11. Freelance writing